jxnl/blog/docs/writing/posts/consulting.md

 I've now drilled down my niche to be around the thesis that "RAG applications are subpar recommendation systems, and I can bring years of experience to help you build a superior one."
 The second thesis I now have is that many teams have traditionally hired software engineers who are unfamiliar with building probabilistic software.
 Since I've also been doing that for many years, I can help them sidestep some of the pitfalls and mistakes that I've made.

-Now I focus on working with experienced founders who have raised a series A and are looking to build a RAG application and make at least 500k.
-They are prequalified based on 'hunger' and to benefit from what someone can bring to the value equation, rather than hiring a contractor as form of labor arbitrage.
+Now, I focus on working with experienced founders who have experience raising a Series A and are looking to build a RAG application and reach an ARR of at least $500k.
+They are prequalified based on 'hunger' and are thus well-positioned to benefit from what someone can bring to the value equation, unlike less 'hungry' clients who may simply be looking to hire a contractor as a form of labor arbitrage.

 ### Scaling Out